mofe-stack/PeerConf/README.md

 ## what comes out

-one pickle file per question which is written to `OUT_DIR`. each one holds every attempt's full text, its confidence over time, any probes it fired, and the final vote worked out seven different ways so you can compare them.
+one pickle file per question which is written to `OUT_DIR`. each one holds every attempt's full text, its confidence over time, any probes it fired, and the final vote with seven different voting methods that deepconf use. we use the lowest group confidence (min_window_weighted) which is the same that deepconf online uses.

-if a question's pickle is already in `OUT_DIR` it gets skipped. so a sweep you had to kill halfway picks up where it stopped when you rerun it. to redo a question, delete its pickle first.
+if a question's pickle is already in `OUT_DIR` it gets skipped so in order to redo a question you have to delete its pickle first.